.png)

 Mathematics in the Early Years

 Mathematics within the Early Years Foundation Stage (EYFS) is developed through purposeful, play based experiences and will be represented throughout the indoor and outdoor provision.
 The learning will be based on pupils’ interests and current themes and will focus on the expectations from Development Matters/Early Years outcomes.
 As the pupils’ progress, more focus is placed on representing their mathematical knowledge through more formal experiences.
-Pupils will be encouraged to record their mathematical thinking in their Learning Diaries when ready and this will increase throughout the year.

 In Reception there is a daily maths whole class input followed by small group work with an adult/appropriate mathematical activities during continuous provision.